The 20 Best Ovarian Cancer Doctors in Australia

 Herston, QLD, AU

-Amanda Spurdle practices in Herston, Australia.
+Amanda Spurdle practices practicing medicine in Herston, Australia.
 Ms. Spurdle is rated as a Distinguished expert by MediFind in the treatment of Ovarian Cancer.
-Her top areas of expertise are Endometrial Cancer, Lynch Syndrome, Li-Fraumeni Syndrome, and Breast Cancer.
+She is also highly rated in 9 other conditions, according to our data.
+Her clinical expertise encompasses Endometrial Cancer, Lynch Syndrome, Li-Fraumeni Syndrome, and Breast Cancer.

 Distinguished in Ovarian Cancer